Gleyber Torres Preview, Player Props: Yankees vs. Rays

 Gleyber Torres At The Plate

-- Among qualified hitters, he ranks 45th in batting average, while his on-base percentage ranks 59th and he is 64th in slugging.
+- Among the qualifying batters in baseball, he ranks 50th in batting average, 61st in on-base percentage, and 66th in slugging.

-- Torres has driven home a run in 35 games this year (27.8%), including more than one RBI in 12.7% of his games and producing three or more of his team's runs on two occasions..
+- Torres has driven home a run in 35 games this season (27.6%), including more than one RBI in 12.6% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.